vitamins/archinstaller/README.md

 ## Other
 ### Partitioning
 At the beginning, the partition layout is cleared, and a new partition table is created on the storage device.
 Partition sizes are not checked by the script, if they are too big, the script will fail.
 For accommodating the base system and a minimal set of applications, the root partition should be at least 3 Gigabytes in size.
 By default, the EFI System Partition "ESP" has a size of 512M, to override this set the variable "esp_size".
+A seperate home partition is created by default, but this can be avoided by setting home='no'.
 The home partition takes up remaining space on the storage device, unless you set "home_size".
 The order of the partitions is from first to last ESP, swap, root, and home.

 ### Manual Partitioning
 If you want to create the partitions and filesystems on your own, set "manual_part" to "yes".
 Then the following assumptions are made by the script: